Rudolph von Ripper: Move to the United States, Time and Fortune magazines

-In 1938, his health too damaged to fight further, he traveled to New York City, where he settled for a while in Greenwich Village and he held exhibitions at the A.C.A and Bignou galleries.
+In 1938, his health too damaged to fight further, he traveled to New York City, where he settled for a while in Greenwich Village and held exhibitions at the A.C.A and Bignou galleries.
 In 1939, he earned a residency at the Yaddo artists' community, before moving to New Canaan, Connecticut where he established an art studio in a century-old barn.

 In January 1939, Time used von Ripper's picture captioned 'From the unholy organist, a hymn of hate', from Ecrasez l'infame, on the front cover of the issue which named Adolf Hitler as 1938's Man of the Year.

 The issue also contained a profile of von Ripper and his art, under the heading 'Art: Enemy of the State'.
 Another picture by von Ripper, depicting Nikolaus von Falkenhorst, was used on the cover of Time magazine on May 13, 1940.
 During this period his art also began to appear in Fortune magazine.
 In 1939, he produced illustrations for Norman Corwin's book Seems Radio is Here to Stay, and in 1940 collaborated with Muriel Rukeyser on a long illustrated poem, The Soul and Body of John Brown.

-In 1941, Rudolph and Mopsa were officially expelled from the German Empire.
+In 1941, Rudolph - as well as Mopsa, who had remained in Europe - was officially stripped of his citizenship by the Nazi regime.

 US Army and OSS service

 When the United States joined World War II, in 1941, von Ripper attempted to join the army as a soldier, but was initially rejected due to his health.
 Meanwhile, he painted propaganda posters intended for distribution abroad for the Office of War Information.
+In 1942 he also provided illustrations for the first edition of Selden Rodman's verse drama The Revolutionists.

 Eventually, on September 5, 1942, he was admitted to the United States Army for 'limited service only' due to his wounds, and initially served as a hospital laboratory technician.
 He received basic medical training at William Beaumont Army Medical Center, El Paso, Texas, where he painted a still-surviving mural captioned "Our Country's Freedom and Its Peoples Way of Life the Soldier and Sailor Protects".
-On the formation of the Corps of Engineers War Art Unit in 1943, he transferred to that unit and was sent to North Africa as an Artist Correspondent alongside Mitchell Siporin.
+On the formation of the Corps of Engineers War Art Unit in 1943, he transferred to that unit and on April 12 was sent to North Africa as an Artist Correspondent alongside Mitchell Siporin.
 Also in 1943, he became a United States citizen, and anglicized his middle name to Charles.

 He worked alongside Pulitzer Prize-winning journalist Ernie Pyle, who in his 1944 book Brave Men wrote:

+The Army Artist Unit was suddenly dissolved in May 1943, after coming under scrutiny from Congress and criticism from the press corps.
+Mitchell Siporin's diary records that the decision came as a complete surprise to them and was described by von Ripper as "incredible".
+After enquiring about either obtaining a release from the army due to his age or transferring to intelligence work, von Ripper transferred to the Intelligence Section to interrogate prisoners.